strangerstudios/pmpro-buddypress/readme.txt

 == Changelog ==

 = 1.0.1 =
+* Fixed bug where the members directory was not being filtered correctly.
 * Fixed bug where logged in users were being redirected to the BuddyPress registration page even though logged in users can't register.

 = 1.0 =